martindmtrv/chromart-configs/runbooks/swapping-drive-mergerfs.md

 At this point you should do RMA to WD for warranty, or get a new drive.

-## 4. Boot up the nas and reconfigure the bad volume
+## 4. Boot up the PC and reconfigure the bad volume

-Now with the new drive installed, the NAS will complain that the bad volume is inacessible.
-You have to go to

-storage manager > volume > select volume > remove

-This will go through some prompts to confirm you are removing a volume.
-BE SURE YOU ARE REMOVING THE CORRECT ONE.

-Once this is done, you will have a blank volume.

-## 5. enable NFS

-Go to

-access control > shared folders > add a new folder.

-Create the folder on the volume to replace the one that was removed.
-Volume1 = data1, Volume2 = data2

-Go to access rights for this new folder > NFS priviledges.

-Add 192.168.1.150 with read and write access, and optionally wildcard access.
+Format the new disk and note its UUID.
+You should replace it in the /etc/fstab file

 ## 6. boot up chromart and re-enable service